-During the period £138,678 has been received from Clients who hold Argento loan notes by way of contributions to the estimated legal fees that are to be incurred in realising or transferring this security.
-These receipts are being segregated in the Argento Legal Costs Collection Account and will solely be used for legal costs in respect of resolving the present impasse with the issuer.
+This means total receipts received in respect of the estimated legal fees for acting against the issuer is now £121,589.
+These receipts continue to be segregated in the Argento Legal Costs Collection Account and will solely be used for legal costs in respect of resolving the present impasse with the issuer.